airpair/seven-ineffective-coding-habits-many-fsharp-programmers-dont-have/post.md

     …
 ```

-Whilst F# has no way to stop you from exposing the items list publically, functional programmers are very conscious of maintaining the immutability facade so even if a F#’er is using a mutable list internally he would not have allowed it to leak outside.
+Whilst F# has no way to stop you from exposing the items list publicly, functional programmers are very conscious of maintaining the immutability facade so even if a F#’er is using a mutable list internally he would not have allowed it to leak outside.

 In fact, a F#’er would probably have implemented a `RecentlyUsedList` differently, for instance: